awemorris/suika3/README.md

 ### Frame-Synchronized Latency Hiding

-The real "magic" of Suika3 lies in its timing.
+The real "magic" of Ray lies in its timing.
 By executing the Young-generation Copy GC every single frame, the system effectively hides the GC processing time within the natural frame interval.